Your vehicle may be one of the most expensive items you buy.

 Share this infographic:

-If your goal is not to sell your car anytime soon, regular cleaning is simply protecting your investment.
+If your goal is not to sell your car anytime soon, regular cleaning is merely protecting your investment.

-You might also take some time to buff and wax your car or perform restorative cleaning on certain components.
+You might also take some time to buff and wax your car or perform restorative cleaning on specific components.

 Cleaning your car is especially important during the winter months.
 All of the de-icer and snow salt spread by the plows causes corrosion to your car’s exterior and undercarriage.